HShekarlab/IBM-Data-Science-Professional-Certificate/README.md

 ![Seaborn](https://img.shields.io/badge/Seaborn-3A4F76?style=for-the-badge)
 ![Machine Learning](https://img.shields.io/badge/Machine%20Learning-F7931E?style=for-the-badge)

-- 🧹 **Data Cleaning & Preprocessing**
+- Data Cleaning & Preprocessing
-- 📊 **Exploratory Data Analysis (EDA)**
+- Exploratory Data Analysis (EDA)
-- 📈 **Data Visualization & Interactive Dashboards**
+- Data Visualization & Interactive Dashboards
-- 🗄️ **SQL and Database Management**
+- SQL and Database Management
-- 🤖 **Machine Learning Model Development & Evaluation**
+- Machine Learning Model Development & Evaluation
-- 🐍 **End-to-End Data Science Workflows with Python and related tools**
+- End-to-End Data Science Workflows with Python and related tools

 ---

 ## 🛠️ Hands-On Projects

-- 🔍 Analysis and visualization of real-world datasets
+- Analysis and visualization of real-world datasets
-- 🏷️ Implementation of Regression and Classification models
+- Implementation of regression and classification models
-- ⚡ Use of algorithms such as KNN, Decision Tree, and Logistic Regression
+- Use of algorithms such as KNN, Decision Tree, and Logistic Regression
-- 🎯 Capstone Project: Solving a real-world business problem with data and presenting a complete report
+- Capstone Project: Solving a real-world business problem with data and presenting a complete report

 ---

-All notebooks and code in this repository reflect **practical, hands-on application** of data science concepts learned in the program.
+All notebooks and code in this repository reflect practical, hands-on application of data science concepts learned in the program.